 - Face: 5-0 to 6-0

 - Small wounds on extremities: 4-0 or 5-0

 - Larger wounds on trunk or extremities: 3-0 or 4-0

-Rather than review the course material of how to tie the various techniques, let’s focus on when to use the various techniques you learned.
+Rather than review the course material of how to tie the various techniques, let’s focus on when to use the various suturing tips & techniques you learned.
 As you suture, you have 2 goals: match the skin layers and evert the wound edges.
 Failure to approximate like skin layer to like will cause improper healing and a large scar.
 Due to the skin’s normal contractility, a wound with everted edges as it heals will contract into a nice smooth surface.
 Wounds that are strangulated/inverted contract into depressed scars that develop into linear pits that will cause shadows and highlight the poor cosmetic outcome.
 Two sayings that I learned during training help keep these goals in mind: “Approximate don’t strangulate” and “Build mountains not dig ditches”.

 This is your bread and butter technique and is the base technique/knot for all other suturing techniques.
 If a single suture should happen to break, the rest of your sutures will hold the laceration closed.
 This technique is very versatile, quick, and easy.

 Useful for wound edge eversion.
 It allows for precise approximation but with little tension.
 This is useful in areas of skin laxity such as the elbow where wound edges fall or fold into the tissue.
 This technique is also used to reduce tension on gaping wounds.
 The width of the stitch should increase based on the amount of tension.
 That is, the greater the tension, the wider the stitch.